-Calculation of costs and additional expenses for distributing agents
+Calculation and forwarding of costs and additional expenses for distributing agents

 According to WAG 2018 or EU Directive 2014/65/EU ("MIFID II") and the related acts, distributing agents (and other companies that distribute the fund) are obligated to full disclosure to investors regarding the costs that arise for the fund.
 The distributing agents shall obtain the required information on this from the management company.
-In such cases, the management company will appoint the service provider acarda S. à r.l., 56, route de Trèves, L-2633 Senningerberg to calculate these costs and additional expenses, whose services will be charged to the investment fund.
+In such cases, the management company will appoint the service provider acarda S. à r.l., 56, route de Trèves, L-2633 Senningerberg to calculate these costs and additional expenses.
+This data shall be forwarded via an internet platform operated by fundinfo AG, Zurich.
+The costs for these services shall be charged to the respective fund.